mjclobo/mjclobo.github.io/_pages/projects.md

 ## CWT_Multi: Wavelet analysis of nonstationary tides
-I am the lead author of a recent study where we develop a math method for analyszing nonstationary tidal signals that quickly evolve in time.
+I am the lead author of a recent study where we develop a math method for analyzing nonstationary tidal signals that quickly evolve in time.
 The [CWT_Multi code](https://github.com/mjclobo/CWT_Multi) is available on Github.
 In the [CWT_Multi documentation](https://cwt-multi.readthedocs.io/en/latest/index.html), I
 provide a comprehensive and readable [primer on the math theory of CWT_Multi](https://cwt-multi.readthedocs.io/en/latest/CWTmath.html),